Edward Evans, 1st Baron Mountevans: Early life

-Edward Ratcliffe Garth Evans, known to his family and friends as "Teddy", was born in London on 28 October 1880, at a mews near Berkeley Square.
+Edward Ratcliffe Garth Russell Evans, known to his family and friends as "Teddy", was born in London on 28 October 1880, at a mews near Berkeley Square.
 He was the second of three sons born to Frank Evans and his wife Eliza, née McNulty.
 Frank Evans, a young barrister at Lincoln's Inn, hailed from a large Lancashire family of Welsh descent; his father had been a provision merchant in Oldham.
 Eliza McNulty's family were of Irish origin and lived at Deptford.

 The family were respectably middle-class, but the three Evans children did not behave as respectably as might be expected; when Edward was nine, he and his brothers frequently roamed far into the East End, on one occasion being detained by the police after a theft.
 Edward and his older brother Joe were admitted to the Merchant Taylors' School in 1890, when he was ten, and were expelled for fighting and truancy a year later.
 He was then sent to a relatively modern school in the countryside near Croydon, which aimed to educate "troublesome boys"; despite being the youngest boy and often victimised and homesick, he enjoyed the rural environment and responded well to the teaching.
 He later attended a school in Maida Vale where he obtained high marks but slipped back into his old misbehaviour; the headmaster responded by making him a prefect, which shocked Evans into self-discipline.
 He became one of the school's star performers, with a string of prizes, before leaving at 14.